-For companies the Physics on Demand program offers opportunities to strengthen their R&D power with innovations and facilities of the Amsterdam universities.
-With this program specific scientific expertise, equipment and state-of-the-art research facilities are made available through collaborative partnerships.
+For companies, the Physics on Demand programme offers the opportunity to strengthen their R&D power with innovations and facilities of the Amsterdam universities.
+By building collaborative partnerships, specific scientific expertise, equipment and state-of-the-art research facilities will be made available.

-In addition we offer the Research Facilities database via which companies have access to high-end equipment, research instruments and expertise for their R&D activities.
+In addition, our Research Facilities database provides access to high-end equipment, research instruments and expertise for R&D activities.

-For researchers who want to collaborate with industrial partners the IXAnext program provides the Physics2Market Grant.
-This grant is meant for situations in which companies need further prove that a science based concept or technique can have a practical application before they agree on cooperating.
-It helps researchers to validate physics-related research and encourages knowledge utilization.
+For researchers seeking to collaborate with industrial partners, the IXAnext program provides the Physics2Market Grant.
+This grant encourages knowledge utilisation, by helping researchers validate physics-related research.
+This is helpful when companies need further proof that a science-based concept or technique can indeed have a practical application before they agree to collaborate.

 This financial instrument is closed for applications.
 The total available budget of €250,000 has been spent.